Eman is a writer and textile engineer. She obtained a bachelor's degree in textile sciences from the Faculty of Applied Arts, Egypt.

 Chemical Structure of Cotton Fiber

-A cotton fibre resembles a twisted ribbon.
+A cotton fiber resembles a twisted ribbon.
 These twists are called convolutions.
-There are about 60 convolutions per centimetre.
-The convolutions give cotton an uneven fibrous surface, which increases inter-fibre friction and enables soft cotton yarns to be spun.
+There are about 60 convolutions per centimeter.
+The convolutions give cotton an uneven fibrous surface, which increases inter-fiber friction and enables soft cotton yarns to be spun.

 The outer layer, the cuticle, is a thin film that mostly consists of fat and wax.
 The waxy layer forms a thin sheet above the primary wall that forms grooves on the surface of the cotton.

 The main wall comprises non-cellulosic and amorphous cellulose materials where the fibres are arranged in a cross pattern.
 Due to the unorganized orientation of cellulosic and non-cellulose materials, the surface of the primary wall is disorganized and open.
 This gives flexibility to the main wall, which is required during cell growth.